Semir-Devops/aws-website/README.md

 # aws-website

-This is a wesite hosted 7 run on Amazon Web Services using a commonly established workflow.
+This is a wesite that is hosted & run on Amazon Web Services using a commonly established workflow.

 # The following resrouces are used: